 Backtesting MetaTrader expert advisors on historical data is a good way to test a strategy.
-But testing on the limited data supplied with MT4 installation gives a very poor quality of testing (usually below 50%).
+But testing on the default data available in your MT4 installation gives a very poor quality of testing (usually below 50%).
 So, how to achieve a 90% quality in backtesting of MT4 expert advisors?
-It’s not that hard really, just follow this simple tutorial and you will able to test any MetaTrader EA.
+It isn’t that hard really.
+Just follow this simple tutorial and you will able to test any MetaTrader EA with at least 90% modelling quality.

-1. Download a new MetaTrader 4 installation and install it to a separate folder.
-Be advised that a good MetaTrader historical data take up a lot of disk space, so install it to a drive with at least 1–2 Gbytes of free space.
-For download MT4 installation I recommend official MetaQuotes site.
+1. Download a new MetaTrader 4 installation and install it in a separate folder.
+Be advised that a good MetaTrader historical data take up a lot of disk space — expect it to take up about 1 GB of free space per two years of data.
+To download an MT4 installation, I recommend choosing one of the MT4 Forex brokers because you no longer can download MetaTrader 4 from the official MetaQuotes website.

-4. Adjust the MetaTrader options to allow larger charts (more bars in history):
+4. Run your MT4 again.
+Adjust the MetaTrader options to allow more bars in chart history via Tools->Options->Charts:

 very good manual!
 I have a queston.When I converted the 1H timeframe to 2H timeframe.How to choice 2H timeframe in strategy tester?I can select m1,m5,m15,m30,H1,4 daily but the 2H timeframe is not present in startegy tester,but i converted it and i see when i opening chart offline.